 - 100g hazelnuts, toasted and halved

+For the cake.
 Preheat the oven to 180˚C/fan 160˚C/gas 4.
 Grease and line an 8" bottomless cake tin.
 Whisk the egg whites and cream of tartar until peaks form.
-In another bowl, beat the butter and Nutella, add the water and egg yolks and stir until silky.
-Add the ground nuts and then fold in the melted chocolate along with a dollop of egg white to loosen the batter up a bit.
+In another bowl beat together the butter and Nutella until smooth.
+Whisk in the water and egg yolks.
+Add the ground nuts and then fold in the melted chocolate along with a tablespoon of egg white.
 Use a metal tablespoon to fold the rest of the whites in thirds, using the ‘figure of eight’ motion, making sure not to knock out any air.
-Pour into a greased eight inch cake tin and bake for 40 minutes, until the sides start to shrink and a skewer inserted comes out clean.
+Pour into a greased eight inch cake tin and bake for 40 minutes until the sides start to shrink and a skewer inserted comes out clean.
 Place on a wire rack and leave to cool.

+For the ganache.
 Heat the cream in a saucepan until just boiling, take off the heat and add the chocolate and syrup.
 Leave to stand for five minutes.
 Stir until the chocolate has melted.
 Spread on the cooled cake and decorate with toasted hazelnut halves.